 Finish the broth by putting in the cream with cornstarch and then whisk in the dijon mustard.
 Keep the sauce warm.

-Serve the filet mignon slathered with the peppercorn sauce.
+Serve the filet mignon slathered with peppercorn sauce.
+YUM!!

 Filet Mignon with Peppercorn Sauce